8 Must-Have Elements For A Supportive Minimalist Space

 You know yourself best and the types of energy required to achieve those feelings.

-How can work that into your space to make it as supportive as possible?
+How can you work that into your space to make it as supportive as possible?

 #8.
 Connection